 We do this in partnership with the local government sector to improve business and governance practices.

 Council Finance and performance

 LGV develops and implements evidence-based policy and projects that strengthen councils' capacity to meet the needs of Victorian communities.

 LGV works with councils to collect and report information about council performance.

-The Know Your Council website provides access to the public to information on council performance.
-Know Your Council allows you to:
+The Know Your Council website provides public access to information on local government across Victoria.
+The site allows you to:

 - view detailed profiles of councils

 - view maps of council areas (local government areas) in Victoria

 The council community satisfaction survey measures what the community thinks about their council's advocacy efforts, customer service, consultation on key issues and overall performance.